pconwell/covid-chart/README.md

 The token will be generated when you run `docker run ...` and a link will be generated in your terminal.
 Paste the link in to Chrome (or whatever browser).

 ## Harder
-> Assuming you already have docker set up
 > I want to make changes to the code and/or I want to contribute to this project

 1. Set up docker and git